How to determine whether your loved one should retire from driving

 Concerning answers to 20 questions

 The National Highway Traffic Safety Administration (NHTSA) provides a list of 20 warning signs that an older driver may no longer be safe behind the wheel.
-This is a valuable tool that Kaiser points out often.
+Dr. Scott Kaiser, a board-certified family physician and geriatrician at Providence Saint John’s Health Center, says he often refers patients or their caregivers to this tool.

-“I encourage people to ask these 20 questions [and] to use them as a starting point for an honest self-assessment,” Kaiser says.
+“I encourage people to ask these 20 questions [and] to use them as a starting point for an honest self-assessment,” he says.

 Recent damage to the car’s exterior